hashkat/hashkat/docs/tutorial01.md

 `./build.sh`

 The build defines the **number** of Regions, Ideologies, Agent-types, and Preferences the agents may have in the simulated network.
+For now, we will use the default build, and simply demonstrate how to modify configuration.

-Then one configures the network, to give Agents their **particular** Region, Language, tweet Preferences, and rates etc.  Configuration is done in the file
+After the build one configures the network in **INFILE.yaml** to give Agents their **particular** Region, Language, tweet Preferences, follow rates etc.

 `~/hashkat/INFILE.yaml`